Geographic Connection to Pennsylvania: Selinsgrove, Snyder County

 Writing Letters for the Blind.
-Columbus: Ohio State University Press, 2003.
+Columbus: Ohio State UP, 2003.

 Standing Around the Heart.
-Fayetteville: University of Arkansas Press, 2005.
+Fayetteville: U of Arkansas P, 2005.

 The Fire Landscape.
-Fayetteville: The University of Arkansas Press, 2008.
+Fayetteville: The U of Arkansas P, 2008.

 The History of Permanence.
-Nacogdoches: Stephen F. Austin University Press, 2011.
+Nacogdoches: Stephen F. Austin UP, 2011.

 Bringing Back the Bones.
-Nacogdoches: Stephen F. Austin University Press, 2016.
+Nacogdoches: Stephen F. Austin UP, 2016.

 For Keepsies.
 Minneapolis: Coffee House Press, 1993.

 The Proper Words for Sin.
-Morgantown: West Virginia University Press, 2013.
+Morgantown: West Virginia UP, 2013.

 The Canals of Mars.
-East Lansing: Michigan State University Press, 2010.
+East Lansing: Michigan State UP, 2010.

 The Darkness Call: Essays.
 Baton Rouge: LSU Press, 2018.